Skip to main content

 IntroducedFebruary 24, 2026

-Last ActionRead by title, under the rules, referred to the Committee on Commerce.
+Last ActionRead second time by title and referred to the Committee on Commerce, Consumer Protection and International Affairs.

 Sponsor & Authors